 Description - Mohawk's Variation vinyl planks beautifully capture the natural variations within hardwood floors, but with the durability of a vinyl product.
 These wood look planks are 100% waterproof and petproof, making them the perfect flooring solution for any room in the home.

-Material – Variations 100% waterproof vinyl plank flooring is constructed with 100% virgin vinyl, containing no recycled content, has a high density core and Uniclic Multifit system for faster installation.
+Material – Variations planks are from the SolidTech hard surface flooring collection.
+100% waterproof vinyl plank flooring is constructed with 100% virgin vinyl, containing no recycled content, has a high density core and Uniclic Multifit system for faster installation.
 Revelance features attached underlayment.

 Recommended Uses – Variations vinyl planks have been successfully installed in many areas throughout the home, including bedrooms, basements, kitchens, laundry rooms, family rooms and more.

 Available For Order - Ships between Jul 10 - 14